seatme/compressor_requirejs/README.rst

         #COMPRESSOR_REQUIREJS config

-        #absolute path to r.js
+        # Absolute path to r.js
-        #default: path in resources of this package
+        # Default: path to the local copy in this compressor_requirejs package
         COMPRESSOR_REQUIREJS_R_JS = 'path/to/r.js'

-        #absolute path to temporary directory
-        COMPRESSOR_REQUIREJS_TMP = '/tmp'

         # Path to the global build configuration for RequireJS (the
         # "mainConfigFile" in r.js optimization configuration).
 The path should